Bring the taste of the Caribbean home with this Jamaican Beef Patties recipe.

 - Put all Pastry ingredients (except the water) in a food processor and tap the pulse button to slowly incorporate the butter into the flour.
 If doing by hand rub butter into flour until it represents fine breadcrumbs, try to work as quick as possible to avoid butter melting250 grams (2 cups) Plain Flour (All Purpose), 115 grams (½ cup) Unsalted Butter, 1 teaspoon Turmeric, 1 teaspoon Salt, 1 teaspoon Garam Masala

-- Place pastry in the fridge whilst you create the beef filling.
+- Place pastry covered in the fridge whilst you create the beef filling.

-- Heat oil in pan and add onions and (bell) red peppers sautee for 5 minutes until soft, add spring onions.1 tablespoon Vegetable oil, 1 Onion, 1 Red Pepper (bell pepper), 3 Spring Onions (scallions)
+- Heat oil in pan and add onions and red peppers sautee for 5 minutes until soft, add spring onions.1 tablespoon Vegetable oil, 1 Onion, 1 Red Pepper (bell pepper), 3 Spring Onions (scallions)

 - Finally add dried/fresh thyme and stock.
 Place lid on and leave to simmer for 15 minutes whilst you cut out pastry.190 ml Stock, 1 teaspoon Fresh Thyme

 - Use a saucer/small plate (about 17cm diameter) to cut around the pastry.
 Re-roll remaining pastry until all used up, you should have 5-6 circles.
 Or you could use smaller plates and create smaller patties?!